 Organic fertilizers depend on soil organisms to break them down to release nutrients; therefore, most are effective only when soil is moist and warm enough for the microorganisms to be active.

 Nutrient release by microbial activity, in general, occurs over a fairly long time period.
 One potential drawback is that the organic fertilizer may not release enough of their principal nutrient when the plant needs it for growth.
 Organic fertilizer still ultimately builds the soil’s structure as well as feeds it.

 Cottonseed meal is a by-product of cotton manufacturing.
-As a fertilizer, it produces a somewhat acidic reaction; consequently, it is frequently used for fertilizing acid-loving plants such as azaleas, camellias, and rhododendrons.
+As a fertilizer, it produces a somewhat acidic reaction; consequently, it is frequently used for fertilizing acid-loving plants such as azaleas, camellias, and rhododendrons, potatoes, strawberries, and chickory.
 Formulas vary slightly, but generally, cottonseed meal contains 7 percent nitrogen, 3 percent phosphorus, and 2 percent potash.
 Nutrients are most readily available to plants in warm soils, but there is little danger of burn.

 Blood meal is dried, powdered blood collected from cattle slaughterhouses.
 It is a rich source of nitrogen, so rich, in fact, that it may burn plants if used in excess.
 Gardeners must be careful not to exceed the recommended amount suggested on the label.
 In addition to nitrogen, blood meal supplies some essential trace elements, including iron.

 Fish emulsion, a balanced, organic fertilizer, is a partially decomposed blend of finely pulverized fish.
 A strong odor is associated with most brands of fish emulsion fertilizer, but the smell dissipates within a day or two.
 Recently, deodorized brands have been developed.